Governance

 Nomination Procedure for Directors

 Director candidates are selected at the Board of Directors from a pool of personnel with superior personality traits and acumen, and potential value to the Company through consultation with the Appointment and Remuneration Advisory Committee.
-Summaries of background and interlocking status of the directors are available on the website.
+Summaries of background and interlocking status of the Directors are available on the website.

 We will strive to further improve the effectiveness at Board of Directors meetings by continually working to heighten the level of discussion with awareness toward highlighted topics in the future.